The Telegraph's main headline of the day | ExBulletin

 The Telegraph’s main headline of the day

 Welcome to The Telegraph’s early morning news briefing.
-Here are some of the main articles covered on Friday.
-Sign up for a free front page newsletter to be briefed twice daily by email.
-1. British taxpayers funded an EU plant at the heart of the vaccine row.
+Here are some of the main articles covered on Saturday Sign up for a free front page newsletter to be briefed twice daily by email.
+1. Exclusive: Green light to allow vaccinated British people to spend vacation abroad

-British taxpayers have invested millions of pounds in Dutch vaccine factories at the heart of the European Commission’s threat containment, The Telegraph said.
+The vaccinated British will avoid Covid testing and quarantine in accordance with government plans to allow foreign summer vacations.

-Leiden’s Halix plant was equipped to produce the Oxford/AstraZeneca vaccine after a large investment was approved by Health Minister Matt Hancock in April.
+Boris Johnson expects to signal that when foreign travel commences on Monday, restrictions apply based on a system of traffic lights that ranks red, amber or green by the country according to risk based on vaccination level, covid ratio and prevalence.
+It’s possible.
 Read the full story.

 Stay up to date with The Telegraph’s breaking news and the latest in politics.